SebastianErfort/notes_public/tech/writing/docs/MkDocs.md

     ```

 - [mkdocs-macros](https://mkdocs-macros-plugin.readthedocs.io/en/latest/): A plugin for unleashing the power of Mkdocs, by using variables and macros
-- [mkdocs-gitlab-plugin](https://gitlab.inria.fr/vidjil/mkdocs-gitlab-plugin): MkDocs plugin to transform strings such as #1234, %56, or !789 into links to a Gitlab repository.
+- [mkdocs-gitlab-plugin](https://gitlab.inria.fr/vidjil/mkdocs-gitlab-plugin): MkDocs plugin to transform strings such as #1234, %56, or !789 into links to a GitLab repository.
 - [mkdocs-ezlinked-plugin](https://pypi.org/project/mkdocs-ezlinked-plugin/): enables easier linking between pages
 - [mkdocs-obsidian-support-plugin](https://github.com/ndy2/mkdocs-obsidian-support-plugin): convert Obsidian call-outs and wiki-link images to mkdocs-material compatible code
-    Problems
+    Issues:
     - callouts with open/closed modifiers `[!info]+/-` aren't handled and the `+/-` becomes a list bullet point

 ## [YAML Metadata or Front Matter](https://www.mkdocs.org/user-guide/writing-your-docs/#yaml-style-meta-data)